Roman currency: Roman Republic: c. 500 - 27 BC

 Coinage proper was only introduced by the republican government c.
 300 BC.
 The greatest city of the Magna Graecia region in southern Italy, and several other Italian cities, already had a long tradition of using coinage by this time and produced them in large quantities during the 4th century BC to pay for their wars against the inland Italian groups encroaching on their territory.
 For these reasons, the Romans would have certainly known about coinage systems long before their government actually introduced them.
 Eventually, the economic conditions of the Second Punic War forced the Romans to fully adopt a coinage system.

 The type of money introduced by Rome was unlike that found elsewhere in the ancient Mediterranean.
 It combined a number of uncommon elements.
 One example is the large bronze bullion, the aes signatum (Latin for signed bronze).
 It measured about 16 by 9 cm and weighed around 1.5 to 1.6 kg, being made out of a highly leaded tin bronze.
 Although similar metal currency bars had been produced in Italy and northern Etruscan areas, these had been made of aes grave, an unrefined metal with a high iron content.

 Along with the aes signatum, the Roman state also issued a series of bronze and silver coins that emulated the styles of those produced in Greek cities.
 Produced using the manner of manufacture then utilised in Greek Naples, the designs of these early coins were also heavily influenced by Greek designs.

 The designs on the coinage of the Republican period displayed a "solid conservatism", usually illustrating mythical scenes or personifications of various gods and goddesses.

+Studies have used coin-hoard evidence to examine Roman monetary circulation at a system-wide scale, applying spatial interaction modelling and social accounting frameworks to a large georeferenced dataset of Republican coin hoards (155 BCE–2 CE).
+The study found that coin distributions were associated with Roman settlement hierarchies and transport networks, and that urban civic, economic, and religious infrastructure helped predict local coin density.
+It also identified a distance-decay effect in circulation that weakened over time, which the authors associated with expanding infrastructure, administrative coordination, and monetary standardisation after the introduction of the denarius.